Gary Hefler et al. v. Wells Fargo & Company et al

 Wells Fargo is the world’s second largest bank by market capitalization, with $1.9 trillion in assets and $1.2 trillion in deposits.
 It is a diversified financial services company that provides retail, commercial, and corporate banking services, principally in the United States, to over 70 million customers.
 The action alleges that, throughout the Class Period, and despite the existence of the undisclosed fake account fraud, Wells Fargo and its senior officers made a series of materially misleading statements and omissions about its values, strategies, and results concerning “cross-selling”—the practice of selling multiple services to a single customer of the Company.

-Specifically, throughout the Class Period, Wells Fargo falsely touted the Company’s cross-selling practices by repeatedly representing that its culture was focused around giving customers services that they valued and needed and that its efforts were highly successful and a key driver of strong financial results.
+Specifically, Lead Plaintiff alleges that, throughout the Class Period, Wells Fargo falsely touted the Company’s cross-selling practices by repeatedly representing that its culture was focused around giving customers services that they valued and needed and that its efforts were highly successful and a key driver of strong financial results.
 However, after years of maintaining these assurances, various regulators and Wells Fargo suddenly revealed on September 8, 2016 that several regulatory investigations had culminated in findings that Wells Fargo employees secretly and illegally had been opening millions of unauthorized accounts for existing Wells Fargo customers in order to hit performance targets.
-Additional disclosures concerning the widespread fraud continued throughout the next two weeks, including admissions by then-CEO John Stumpf in congressional testimony that the Company’s highest executives, including himself and the Board, knew about the fake account fraud on a “significant scale” by 2013.
-As a result of these unexpected disclosures, the price of the Company’s stock plummeted, causing substantial investor losses.
+Additional disclosures continued throughout the next two weeks, including admissions by then-CEO John Stumpf in congressional testimony that the Company’s highest executives, including himself and the Board, knew about the fake account fraud on a “significant scale” by 2013.
+As a result of these disclosures, the price of the Company’s stock plummeted, causing substantial investor losses.